whshang/next-ai-draw-io/README.md

 Create a similar flowchart to this image but add two more steps at the end.
 ```

-### Using Example Templates

-Click on the example prompts in the interface to:
-- Generate a cat diagram
-- Replicate the example flowchart

 ## Project Structure

 ```